daylen/leela_ane/README.md

 # leela_ane

 An attempt to get the [lc0](https://lczero.org) network to run on the Neural Engine of the M1 chip.
+Why?
+For faster chess programs!

 # Using this repo